 - A “fail” if any of the above conditions are not met.

-G. Committee members should not sign “Doctorate – Dissertation Submission (Form IV”) until they believe that any necessary modifications are adequately completed.
+C. Committee members should not sign “Doctorate – Dissertation Submission (Form IV”) until they believe that any necessary modifications (from F1.c) are adequately completed.
 The student is responsible for providing each committee member with the evidence they require.